Market Segmentation Trees: Proof of Theorem

+\proof{Proof.} We apply Lemma \ref{lem:splitsel} with Assumptions \ref{asn:gprop1} and \ref{asn:Nprop} to see that the runtime of the split selection procedure when there are $n$ observations and $m$ binary contextual variables is at most

+Above, the first inequality follows from the definition of $C_2$ (Assumption \ref{asn:equalprop}) and the fact that $f$ increasing from Assumption \ref{asn:gprop1}.
+The second inequality follows from the fact that $g(\cdot)$ is star-shaped.
+The third inequality follows from the definition of $C_3$ (Assumption \ref{asn:gprop2}). \Halmos \endproof

-The split selection procedure is applied to each internal node $(d,l)$ of the MST for $d \in \{0,...,D-1\}$ and for $l \in \{1,...,2^d\}$.
+The split selection procedure is applied to each internal node of the MST for $d \in \{0,...,D-1\}$ and for $l \in \{1,...,2^d\}$.
 We next bound the runtime of applying the split selection procedure to all nodes $l$ at a given depth $d$.
 Recall that our training algorithm parallelizes these $2^d$ procedures across the available computational cores $Q$.
 The total runtime of this parallelization scheme is upper bounded by the following job scheduling process.
 Assume that the $2^d$ split selection procedures (``jobs'') are run in batches of $Q$ (one job per core), and the next batch of $Q$ jobs are run only when all jobs in the current batch have terminated.
 There would then be $\Bigl\lceil \dfrac{2^d}{Q} \Bigr\rceil$ total batches, and the runtime of each individual job (and thus each batch) can be bound by Lemma \ref{lem:splitselB}.
-Thus, the runtime of parallelizing all $2^d$ split selection procedures at depth $d$ can be bound by:
+Thus, the runtime of parallelizing all $2^d$ split selection procedures at depth $d$ can be bounded by

-where in what follows we define $K_1 = mC_1C_3\tilde{g}(n,r)$ and $K_2 = mC_1(C_3+1)g(0,r)$ for notational convenience.
 Finally, the runtime of the MST's training procedure is equal to the runtimes of the split selection procedures across all depths $d \in \{0,...,D-1\}$ of the MST, which can be bounded as follows:

-Above, the first two inequalities and the first three equalities are by algebra, and the fourth equality is by applying the definition of $\tilde{g}$.
-The third inequality applies Assumption \ref{asn:B1Nprop2} with